Selective Admissions to Health Professions Programs

 Complete the General Admissions Process

-- Visit Enrollment Services in C128 to complete an Admission Information form or complete the Admission Information form on myRichland.
+- Visit the Student Success Center to complete an Admission Information form or complete the Admission Information form on myRichland.

 - Request and submit high school, GED, and other college transcripts to Student Records.

-Meet with an advisor in Enrollment Services to discuss the selective admission process and program of interest
+Meet with an advisor in the Student Success Center to discuss the selective admission process and program of interest

 - Verify receipt of GED, high school and/or other college transcripts (may be accessed through myRichland)